nsmith5/containers/README.md

 go version go1.12.6 linux/amd64
 ```

+## Caveats

+Python is a little weird. `pip install` stuff with the `--user` flag for
+persistance as the storage volume is mounted in `/root/.local` instead of the
+root `site-packages`.

 ## Why

 Great question!
 Do you read the source code of everything you `pip install`